 Ms. Universe is an international event but, Filipinos are owning it!
 The Philippines is known to be the most enthusiastic nation when it comes to Ms. Universe.
-The time Ms. Philippines come out of the stage and gets the loudest cheers tells it all.
+The time Ms. Philippines comes out of the stage and gets the loudest cheers tells it all.
 Though Ms. Philippines made it only to the top 10, at the end of the day, Filipinos will still be proud and be rooting for their own.

 Ms. South Africa, Demi-Leigh Nel-Peters won the title of Ms. Universe followed by Ms. Colombia, Laura Gonzales (1st runner-up) and Ms. Jamaica (2nd runner-up).
 Ms. Japan won the Best National Costume.

 It was a good competition considering the new format of the pageant.
 The candidates were grouped into 3 regions and the Wildcard.
-There were 33 contestants from the Americas region, 27 contestants from the Europe region and 32 from the Africa and Asia Pacific region.
+There were 33 contestants from the Americas region, 27 contestants from the Europe region and 32 from Africa and the Asia Pacific region.
 Four contestants from each region and four from the wildcard group were chosen to join the top 16.
 It is a record-breaking event with the most joined event by 92 contestants.
 The first time contestants were Ms. Cambodia, Ms. Laos, and Ms. Nepal.

 They took the judgment of the contestants from not only the official judges but to getting votes from viewers through Miss Universe’s official website missuniverse.com and hashtags on tweeter.